pingcap/docs-cn/choose-index.md

 6 rows in set, 1 warning (0.00 sec)
 ```

-For `OR` conditions composed of multiple `member of` expressions, IndexMerge can be used to access the multi-valued index:
+For `OR` conditions composed of multiple `member of` expressions that can access the same multi-valued index, IndexMerge can be used to access the multi-valued index:

 ```sql
 mysql> CREATE TABLE t3 (a INT, j JSON, INDEX idx(a, (CAST(j AS SIGNED ARRAY))));